Fuse

 ITypeNameLocatorResolve a type name to the file or files that define it

-ISymbolOutlineExtractorProduce a per-file symbol outline for the table of contents
+ISymbolOutlineExtractorProduce a per-file symbol outline for the workspace map

 ISymbolSliceExtractorReduce a file to one member, keeping its body and signatures only for the rest